About Richard Hayes

 Thankful & Blessed

 Wow!
-Finally able to work a full week, albeit shorten hours.
+Finally able to work a full week, albeit shorter hours.
 Fatigue and pain have lessened throughout the week.

 Digital Lightbridge acquired new business and new ministry opportunities this week.
 Our friends at Cornerstone brought the entire staff a wonderful lunch on Thursday.
 We enjoyed their fellowship and warm hospitality.